Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 Audio-Technica ATH-M50X

 Another excellent pair of headphones that are ideal for fans of Pioneer DJ gear.
-With excellent sound quality and a high comfort level, they are a great set of cans.
+With an engaging sound signature and premium build quality, they are a great set of cans.

 • Durable construction that’s able to withstand constant use.

-• Excellent balance across frequencies without any bass emphasis.
+• Excellent balance across frequencies with ample low-end punch.

-Three quarter view of the Pioneer HDJ X10 headphones
+Three quarter view of a pair of Pioneer HDJ-X7 headphones

 Should You Buy?

-After having tried these I can see why it’s a popular choice for professional DJs.
-While I’m not a huge fan of the on-ear design the durability and sound quality is impressive.
+After my extensive hands-on testing with these headphones, I can see why it’s a popular choice for professional DJs.
+While I’m not a huge fan of the on-ear design, they were also far more comfortable than I initially imagined.
+The durability and sound quality are also impressive.
 There’s a reason these have been in production for so long.
-As the stand-out over-ear option, you can’t go wrong with these.

-Overall if you are looking for a quality pair of DJ headphones the Sennheiser HD 25 is a great choice.
+If you are looking for a quality pair of DJ headphones, the Sennheiser HD 25 is easily one of the very best you can buy today.

 Three quarter view of the Sennheiser HD 25 headphones